 Recipe: Caramel Crunch Rocky Road Bars makes 12 large or 18 small

 Into a large, heatproof, microwaveable bowl add the butter and broken up milk and dark chocolate.
 Heat in the microwave, on medium power, for 30 second bursts.
 Stir after each heating burst.
 As soon as the chocolate and butter are melted remove the bowl from the microwave.
-Add the golden syrup and stir continuously until the mixture is fully combined and glossy.
+And then add the golden syrup and salt.
+Stir continuously until the mixture is fully combined and glossy.

 Next add 2 packets of Digestive nibbles.